cloudburst-ltnrm/worldbank-rf/README.md

 The dataset will be stored in a data frame (this is one of the data structures in R) named `eerf`.
 A dataframe is basically a matrix, where columns represent variables, and rows are observations.
 To see the dimensions of this data type `dim(eerf)`.
 We can see the first couple rows of the `eerf` dataframe by typing `head(eerf)`.
 To get a more comprehensive view of the data structure, try `str(eerf)`.
 An individual variable can be accessed using the `$` operator, for example `eerf$hh_income`.
 With this we can get quickly get some basic statistics: `mean(eerf$hh_income)`, `sd(eerf$hh_income)`, or just `summary(eerf$hh_income)`.
 To get a basic plot from `ggplot2`, try `qplot(eerf$region_id, eerf$hh_income, geom = "jitter")`.
 To read more about data exploration in R, see the resources section below.

 ## Random Forests in Practice
 We will go through the basic process of running random forests.
-In particular, we will be looking for good predictors of conflict.
-The variable `dispute` is binary for whether or not a respondent had a land related dispute, and `dispute_num` gives the total number of disputes for the respondent.
-Then the following variables count each kind of dispute for the respondent: `disp_boundary`, `disp_exchange`, `disp_roadacc`, `disp_wateracc`, `disp_rental`, `disp_divorce`, `disp_inhrt`, `disp_claim`, `disp_other`.
-For the sake of simplicity, we will focus on predicting `dispute`.
+Take a few minutes to browse the codebook [here](https://github.com/cloudburst-ltnrm/worldbank-rf/blob/master/datasets/codebook.md),  and choose an outcome variable that seems interesting.
+It can be continuous, or categorical.
+A couple suggestions are: Whether or not a respondent experienced a conflict in the past 2 years `dispue`, does the respondent think that land laws protect women `llawpw`, or whether or not someone in the household migrated permanently during the last 2 years `perm_migrat`.
+Alternatively, you can create your own variable of interest from the variables available.
+For example, using principal component analysis on the household assets variables.

+We will continue this example by trying to predict drinking well registration, `well_reg`.

 ### Feature Building and Selection
 In random forests and machine learning, predicting variables are often referred to as features.
 In a perfect world, we would train our model on all variables available.
-However, we only have limited time for this presentation, and these models can take quite a bit of time to train. **Step 9:** Take a couple minutes to browse the codebook [here](https://github.com/cloudburst-ltnrm/worldbank-rf/blob/master/datasets/codebook.md), and pick out 5 or so variables that you think might be could be good predictors of conflict.
+However, we only have limited time for this presentation, and these models can take quite a bit of time to train. **Step 9:** Take a couple minutes to browse the codebook [here](https://github.com/cloudburst-ltnrm/worldbank-rf/blob/master/datasets/codebook.md), and pick out 5 or so variables that you think might be could be good predictors of your chosen outcome variable.

 ### Testing - Setup
 As mentioned in the presentation, we will need to create a testing set and a training set. `caret` has a function for this called [`createDataPartition`](http://www.inside-r.org/node/87010), which uses the outcome variable to split data. **Step 10:** The following commands will split your data into a training set (60%), and a test set (40%).
+Note that the data will be split within levels of the `y` argument, to try and get an even distribution of all levels in the testing and training data.
 ```
-trainIndex <- createDataPartition(y = eerf$dispute, p = 0.8, list = F)
+trainIndex <- createDataPartition(y = eerf$well_reg, p = 0.6, list = F)
 train_data <- eerf[trainIndex,]
 test_data  <- eerf[-trainIndex,]
 ```
 Note, we are only using 60% of the data to train due to time constraints.
 The general recommendation is to use 60-80% for training, and the remainder for testing.
 In the case where
 ### Building a Model With `caret`
 Once the dataset is split, building a model with random forests in R is a fairly straightforward process.
 A model can be built as follows. **Step 11:** Train a basic model using the variables you decided on previously.
 ```
-mod_rf <- train(parc_2cer_num ~ your_var_1 + your_var_2 + your_var_3 +
+mod_rf <- train(well_reg ~ your_var_1 + your_var_2 + your_var_3 +
                 your_var_4 + your_var_5,
                 data = train_data,
                 trControl = trainControl(method="cv",number=5),
                 method = "rf")
 ```
 Where the `trControl` argument specifies that we should use cross validation (cv) resampling.
 To read about available resampling methods, and other training/tuning parameters, [see here](http://topepo.github.io/caret/training.html#custom).
 Note that if you'd like to use *all* variables in a dataframe, replace the list of variables with a period, e.g. `dispute ~ .`, but be prepared to give up your laptop for a while.
+Alternatively, you can try a faster implementation of random forests, see the resources section below.

 ### Taking a Look at the Results
 **Step 12:** We can look at an overview of the training process by just typing `mod_rf`.
 In particular we can see the accuracy and kappa metrics for various `mtry` levels, where `mtry` is the number of predictors sampled at each split.
 There are also details about the number of samples and predictors, number of outcome variable classes, and resampling method used.